How to Blocks in Boxing A Comprehensive Guide

 The Fundamentals of Blocking

-How to Blocks in Boxing
+How to Block in Boxing

 Mastering the High Guard Technique